RN-BSN Frequently Asked Questions

 Yes, an applicant may apply with a foreign degree and/or foreign coursework.
 Applicants with foreign degrees/coursework must meet the same admission criteria.
-Although not required, we strongly encourage prospective students with foreign degrees/coursework to have their foreign transcripts evaluated by a foreign transcript evaluation agency to ensure they meet the degree, GPA and prerequisite course requirements prior to applying.
+In addition, prospective students with foreign degrees/coursework must have their foreign transcripts evaluated by a foreign transcript evaluation agency to ensure they meet the degree, GPA and prerequisite course requirements prior to applying.
 For more information, please see the list of Foreign Transcript Evaluation Agencies.

 Will a degree or any coursework completed at a nationally accredited institution transfer to CSUF?

-No. CSUF cannot accept any coursework or degree from an institution that is only nationally accredited.
-An applicant’s coursework, or degree must be completed at a regionally accredited institution.
-Regional accreditation is granted to the university - not the specific program/major.
 To verify the accreditation of a degree, please visit the institution’s website and search for the institution’s accreditation page.
-Regionally accrediting organizations include: MSCHE , NEASC , NCA-HLC , NWCCU , SACS and WASC .
+Regionally accrediting organizations include: MSCHE , NEASC , NCA-HLC , NWCCU , SACS and WSCUC.

 Are letters of recommendation required for the RN-BSN program?